How to Maintain Intimacy During Cancer Care

-But even with a medical OK, some patients may not feel up to it, thanks to low energy levels or apprehension over physical changes.
+But even with a medical OK, some patients may not feel up to it, due to low energy levels or apprehension over physical changes.
 Cancers that affect the reproductive organs, such as prostate cancer, can be especially problematic.

 “[Cancer can cause] physical damage to the systems needed for a healthy sex life,” says Schover.
 The harm caused can include, “changes in hormone levels that impact sex drive and damage to the genital area and its blood supply from pelvic radiation, as well as the effects of long-lasting fatigue, chronic pain, and nausea.”

 The key to “getting back to a happy sex life,” she says, “requires some effort and collaboration, so individual coping skills and the strength of communication and caring in a relationship are key.”